 It’s crucial to start with the intention of an uncontested divorce from the beginning.
 If you begin with a contested case and later settle for an uncontested divorce, the cost will be much higher, similar to that of a contested divorce.
 Therefore, conducting thorough research and selecting the right attorney for your uncontested divorce in Georgia is crucial.
 Even if you choose to represent yourself, the court costs alone will exceed $250 due to filing fees, service fees, and other court expenses.
 So why not have an experienced Georgia divorce attorney handle your divorce for you?

 To have an uncontested Georgia divorce, both you and your spouse must agree on all essential matters before filing for divorce.
 This agreement entails signing a marital Settlement Agreement and other necessary documents for an uncontested divorce.
 With our process, there is no need for the Sheriff to “serve” your spouse, which adds to the cost and hassle of a divorce.
 Instead, your spouse simply acknowledges receipt of the uncontested divorce paperwork we prepare for you.

-If you and your spouse cannot agree on the issues in a Settlement Agreement, you will not have an uncontested divorce.
-Even relatively simple divorce cases can turn out to be lengthy and expensive if emotions prevent one of the parties from agreeing on the divorce details.
+It’s important to note that if you and your spouse cannot agree on the terms outlined in a Settlement Agreement, you do not have an uncontested divorce.
+Even seemingly simple divorce cases can become prolonged and expensive if emotions or other factors hinder an agreement.

 Inexpensive Georgia Divorce: